 The Global MBA Ambassadors are passionate and enthusiastic alumni who dedicate their time to help spread and grow the BBS brand all over the world.
 They are also available to get in touch with all those who are interested in undertaking a life changing year at our business school in Bologna.
 Contact them and hear about their first-hand experience in the BBS Global MBA program

-The Master’s degree is a 12-month full-time program including 518 hours of class activities, 1300 hours of individual and group work and a 500 hour internship.
+The Global MBA is a 12-month full-time program including 504 hours of class activities, 1260 hours of individual and group work and a 500-hour internship.

-The academic part is divided into three terms.
-During the first term you will study the fundamentals of general management, while the second and third term will deal with the specific subjects of each track (please, find further information about the courses in the section ‘Courses’ below).
+The academic portion is divided into three terms.
+During the first term students will study the fundamentals of general management, while the second and third term will focus on management skills and on the specific subjects of each track (please, find further information about the courses in the section ‘Courses’ below).

 The three terms are followed by an internship period of 500 working hours.
-This internship can be carried out at various companies and agencies in Italy or abroad.
-It is your chance to put into practice the theory and techniques learned during the three academic terms by working on management strategies, analyze business cases, create solutions to real problems and work on action plans.
-You are expected to make the most of these opportunities by learning from the professionals you will be working with.
+The internship can be carried out at various companies and agencies in Italy or abroad.
+The internship serves as an opportunity for students to put into practice the theory and techniques learned during the three academic terms.
+The internship will allow students to obtain hands-on experience by working on management strategies, analyzing business operations, and creating solutions to real problems.
+Students are encouraged to make the most of the internship opportunity and to learn from the professionals they will be working with.

-At the end of the internship you will be required to hand in a ‘Final Report’, which you will present to the Director of Studies showcasing your activities and analyzing the theories and lessons learned during the academic part.
+At the end of the internship students will be required to submit a ‘Final Report’, which they will present to the Director of Studies showcasing their activities and analyzing the theories and lessons learned during the program.